-3.9 Management of Buccal Midazolam
+5.9 Management of Buccal Midazolam

-3.9.1 Where an individual is prescribed Buccal Midazolam, staff will ensure that:
+- 5.9.1 Where an individual is prescribed Buccal Midazolam, staff will ensure that: - Buccal Midazolam is checked on a weekly basis to ensure the label clearly legible and the Buccal Midazolam is in date and that this check is recorded on the Buccal Midazolam Checklist and singed by staff (the Buccal Midazolam Checklist is available on Kare CID under the Epilepsy management plan) - The individual's KARDEX always travels with the individual.
+The guidelines for the administration of Buccolam must be clearly detailed on the guideline section of the Individuals KARDEX and signed by the Individuals physician

-- Buccal Midazolam is checked on a weekly basis to ensure the label clearly legible and the Buccal Midazolam is in date and that this check is recorded on the Buccal Midazolam Checklist and singed by staff (the Buccal Midazolam Checklist is available on KARE Connect) - The individual's KARDEX and Buccal Midazolam Protocol which must be signed by the GP, always travels with the individual, together with their Epilepsy Management Plan - Buccal Midazolam is recorded on the individual's Medication Stock Control sheet - Buccal Midazolam Protocol is reviewed annually by the Individuals GP.
+5.10 Medication administration via PEG tube

-3.10 Medication administration via PEG tube
+- 5.10.1 Where an individual has a PEG tube, the Nurse in the area will ensure that: - Prescribed PEG feeds and flushes are on the Individuals KARDEX - there are clear guidelines for administration of feeds, medications and flushes on the reverse of individual's KARDEX including dose, time, and frequency. - the individual has a Personal/Intimate Care Plan for PEG Feeding which outlines the steps involved in sufficient detail to give clear guidance to staff - 3.10.2 When supporting an individual with a PEG feed/administering medication via a PEG tube staff will ensure that: - They are familiar with Kare's PEG Tube Care and Management Guidelines. - They follow the steps outlined in the individuals Personal/Intimate Care Plan for PEG feeding.

-- 3.10.1 Where an individual has a PEG tube, the Nurse in the area will ensure that: - Prescribed PEG feeds and flushes are on the Individuals KARDEX - there are clear guidelines for administration of feeds, medications and flushes on the reverse of individual's KARDEX including dose, time and frequency. - the individual has a Personal/Intimate Care Plan for PEG Feeding which outlines the steps involved in sufficient detail to give clear guidance to staff - 3.10.2 When supporting an individual with a PEG feed/administering medication via a PEG tube staff will ensure that: - they are familiar with KARE's PEG Tube Care and Management Guidelines - they follow the steps outlined in the individuals Personal/Intimate Care Plan for PEG feeding.
+5.11 Guidelines on PRN and Short-term medication

-3.11 Guidelines on PRN and Short-term medication
+- 5.11.1 Where an individual is prescribed PRN or Short-Term medication staff should ensure that: - the medication is entered on the PRN/Short Term medication section of the KARDEX by the physician/Dentist/consultant - the physician/Dentist/consultant writes guidelines on the use of the PRN/Short term medication in the guidelines section on the back of the KARDEX, and that these include: - ➤ the reason why the PRN medication has been prescribed highlighting the purpose for which it is intended e.g., pain and high temperature - the maximum usage of prescribed medication in 24 hrs - ➤ The length of time before medical advice is to be sought should be determined on the guidelines, advice should be sought from the nurse in the first instance then the physician. - they seek medical advice from the nurse in the first instance when PRN/Short term medication is administered, and symptoms persist, unless instructions state otherwise.

-- 3.11.1 Where an individual is prescribed PRN or Short-Term medication staff should ensure that: - the medication is entered on the PRN/Short Term medication section of the KARDEX by the GP/Dentist/consultant - the GP/Dentist/consultant writes guidelines on the use of the PRN/Short term medication in the guidelines section on the back of the KARDEX, and that these include: - the reason why the PRN medication has been prescribed highlighting the purpose for which it is intended e.g. pain and high temperature - the maximum usage of prescribed medication in 24 hrs - The length of time before medical advice is to be sought should be determined on the guidelines, advice should be sought from the nurse in the first instance then the GP. - they seek medical advice from the nurse in the first instance when PRN/Short term medication is administered, and symptoms persist, unless instructions state otherwise. - they record the administration of PRN/Short term medication on the Drug Administration Sheet and the PRN Administration Record
+they record the administration of PRN/Short term medication on the Drug Administration Sheet and the PRN Administration Record